-First you will need the login and password for the admin user to access the cluster.
+1. You will need the login and password for the admin user to access the cluster.
 Use kubectl get secrets command to see the list of Secrets objects (by default the Secrets object you are interested in has cluster1-secrets name).
 You can use the following command to get the password of the root user:

 '''

-terms -namespace=pxc cluster1-secrets -o yaml -o jsonpath='{.data.root}' | base64 --decode | tr '\n' ' && echo " "
+$ kubectl get secrets --namespace=pxc cluster1-secrets --template='{{.data.root | base64decode}}}{{"\n"}}'

 '''

-Now run a container with mysql tool and connect its console output to your terminal.
+2. Run a container with mysql client and connect its console output to your terminal.
 The following command will do this, naming the new Pod percona-client:

 '''

-$ kubectl run -i --rm --tty percona-client --image=percona:5.7 --restart=Never --
+$ kubectl run -i --rm --tty percona-client --image=percona:5.7 --restart=Never --env="POD_NAMESPACE=pxc" -- bash -il

-env="POD_NAMESPACE=pxc" -- bash -il

 '''